TecherJohn/cs50-project0/readme.md

-This is a sketchy website with information about me as well as places to build upon with placeholders for future projects.
+This is a basic website with information about me as well as places to build upon with placeholders for future projects.

 index.html is the "Main" page and is a placeholder for an entry into the site.
 There is little content here.